Pardeep-Khatri/Download-Manager/README.md

 # YouTube Downloader GUI

 Welcome to YouTube Downloader GUI!
 This project allows you to download audio, video, and playlists from YouTube in a user-friendly graphical interface.
-Whether you're looking to save your favorite songs, videos, or entire playlists, this Python application built with PyQt makes it easy and fun.
+Whether you're looking to save your favourite songs, videos, or entire playlists, this Python application built with PyQt makes it easy and fun.

 ## Features